Senior Teaching Fellow

 - Email address:

 Thornhaugh Street, Russell Square, London WC1H 0XG

 - Office No:

-Before joining SOAS Centre for Global Media and Communications, she conducted her postdoctoral research at King's College London as part of the EU Network of Excellence VOX-Pol.
+Before joining SOAS Centre for Global Media and Communications, she conducted her postdoctoral research at King's College London and contributed to the European Network of Excellence VOX-Pol.
 Simultaneously, she worked as a Senior Research Associate for The Open University (OU) on a British Council-funded study exploring perspectives for cultural diplomacy in post-revolutionary Egypt.
 Dr. Mahlouly taught as a Guest Lecturer at King’s College London, the European Institute for the Mediterranean and the University of Glasgow.

 Her research interests are broad and interdisciplinary, ranging from social media campaigning to soft power/cultural diplomacy, misinformation and the study of online counter-narratives from the perspective of critical terrorism studies.
 She is interested in supervising dissertations that draw on the fields of media studies, cultural studies and political communication.

 Mahlouly, Dounia and Winter, Charlie (2018) A Tale of Two Caliphates: Comparing the Islamic State’s Internal and External Messaging Priorities.
 Dublin, Ireland: VOX-Pol Network of Excellence.